Nivekkb/SELF/SELF_DOCS/public/STAKEHOLDER_FAQ.md

 ---

 **This FAQ is regularly updated based on user questions and feedback.
-If you have additional questions not covered here, please contact our support team.**
+If you have additional questions not covered here, please contact the support team.**

-*FAQ maintained by: User Experience Team*
+*FAQ maintained by: SELF Creator*
 *Last Updated: December 21, 2025*